-Flora Drummond was born in Manchester on 4th August 1879, but spent her childhood on the Isle of Arran.
+Flora Gibson was born in Manchester on 4th August 1879, but spent her childhood on the Isle of Arran.
 She took a business training course in Glasgow and also attended lectures on economics at the University of Glasgow.
 Flora qualified as a post mistress but was refused entry because she was too short.

 After her marriage to Joseph Drummond in 1898 Flora lived in Manchester and she and her husband joined the Independent Labour Party.
 She was also a member of the Fabian Society and the Clarion Club.
 Her husband worked as an upholsterer.
 At the time she was employed in a baby-linen factory.